Sewer Line Damage

 Sediment damage: While the water that comes from your tap might appear clear, our local water supply contains trace amounts of suspended sediments.
 These sediments can include rust particles from old pipes, manganese, sand or calcium.

 Although these suspended sediments are not harmful to your health, they can wreak havoc on your home’s plumbing system.
 As sediment-laden water drains through your main sewer line, some of the particles in the water can adhere to the interior surface of the pipe.
 Over time, these sediments build up until they eventually restrict the flow of water moving through the main sewer line.
 Water pressure then increases, placing undue stress on the pipe’s walls.
+If you are facing issues related to sediment build-up, consider professional Toledo drain cleaning services and sewer repair service Toledo to ensure the proper functioning of your plumbing system.

 Sediment buildup can often lead to a burst main sewer line, which can be costly and inconvenient to fix.

 If you think you may have damage to your sewer line, give us a call today, and one of the professionals at E & K Contractors will come out and do a full inspection.
 It’s always better to prevent a problem than to repair a broken sewer line.
+Additionally, if you are in Toledo and need assistance with asphalt paving or maintenance, consider reaching out to a reputable asphalt company for your needs.

 1 thought on “5 Ways To Protect Your Sewer Line From Damage”